konrness/konrness.com/source/_posts/2016-11-21-php-your-privates-arent-as-private-as-you-think-they-are.md

 ---
 layout: post
 title: "PHP: Your privates aren't as private as you think they are"
 description: "Public, protected and protected are class-level visibility, not object-level.
-What does this mean for you object-oriented PHP?"
+What does this mean for your object-oriented PHP?"
 date: 2016-11-21 13:29:18
 comments: true
 keywords: "php, oop, public, protected, private, object visibility, class visibility, programming"